By Chiara Ghetti, MD

 IBS has been estimated to affect 10-15% of the general adult population and is the most commonly diagnosed gastrointestinal condition.
 IBS symptoms are more prevalent in women than in men.1 Jelovsek et al reported 19% prevalence of IBS or one of its subtypes in subjects with pelvic floor disorders presenting for care at a tertiary urogynecologic practice.2 IBS is divided into four subtypes: IBS-C (constipation), IBS-D (diarrhea), IBS-M (mixed, equal diarrhea and constipation types), and IBS-U (unclassified).
 The Rome diagnostic criteria were developed as the diagnostic criteria for IBS.
 Now in their third iteration, the Rome III criteria state that a patient must have recurrent abdominal pain at least three days per month over the previous three months, and the discomfort must be associated with two or more of the following: improvement with defecation, onset associated with a change in frequency of stool, or onset associated with a change in consistency of stool.3,4 The American College of Gastroenterology Task Force has defined IBS as abdominal pain or discomfort that occurs in association with altered bowel habits over a three-month period.
 Studies have shown that patients with IBS have worse quality of life, higher economic burdens, and higher healthcare utilization compared to those without IBS.
 IBS is heterogenous in nature and is thought to be multifactorial.
 Patients who meet the clinical diagnostic criteria for IBS and do not have “alarm” features, including anemia, weight loss, and a family history of colorectal cancer, inflammatory bowel disease, or celiac sprue, require little formal testing to arrive at the diagnosis of IBS.5,6

 Constipation also is also extremely common in the general population.
-It is thought to affect 16% of all adults and 33% of adults older than 60 years.
+It is thought to affect 16% of all adults and 33% of adults > 60 years of age.
 Heavy lifting and repetitive straining secondary to constipation long have been associated with pelvic organ prolapse and are considered risk factors.7 Jelovsek et al reported a high prevalence of constipation in women with urinary incontinence and pelvic organ prolapse.
 Thirty-six percent of the 302 patients studied reported symptoms of constipation, with similar rates between women with either pelvic floor disorder.2

 Constipation is defined as symptoms of unsatisfactory defecation characterized by infrequent stools, difficult stool passage, or both.
 Difficult stool passage includes straining, a sensation of difficulty passing stool, incomplete evacuation, hard or lumpy stools, prolonged time to pass stool, or need to perform manual maneuvers to pass stool.4,5 Chronic idiopathic constipation refers to the presence of such symptoms for at least three months.4,5 The American Gastroenterological Association treatment algorithm for chronic constipation recommends a trial of fiber alone or alongside a laxative.
 In addition, biofeedback therapy has been reported to improve symptoms more than 70% in patients with defecatory disorders.6

 IBS and constipation are very common in the general population.
-This study focuses on the presence and effect on women with fecal incontinence; however, functional bowel disorders are highly prevalent in women with all pelvic floor disorders.
-Not only is treatment of constipation considered a possible modifiable risk factor for pelvic floor disorders, but screening for and treatment of IBS and constipation may have a significant effect on our patients’ quality of life and well-being.
+Markland et al focused on the presence and effect on women with fecal incontinence; however, functional bowel disorders are highly prevalent in women with all pelvic floor disorders.
+Not only is treatment of constipation considered a possible modifiable risk factor for pelvic floor disorders, but screening for and treatment of IBS and constipation may produce a significant effect on patients’ quality of life and well-being.

 - Chang L, et al. American Gastroenterological Association Institute Technical Review on the pharmacological management of irritable bowel syndrome.
 Gastroenterology 2014;147:1149-1172.e2.